qmlbook/qmlbook/docs/fluid/fluid.rst

     :start-after: M1>>
     :end-before: <<M1

-A you play with it, please observe the change of speed during an animation.
+Please play with it, please observe the change of speed during an animation.
 Some animations feel more natural for the object and some feel irritating.

 Besides the ``duration`` and ``easing.type`` you are able to fine tune animations.
-For example the general ``PropertyAnimation`` where most animation inherit from additionally supports an ``easing.amplitude``, ``easing.overshoot`` and ``easing.period`` property which allows you to fine-tune the behavior of particular easing curves.
+For example, the general ``PropertyAnimation`` where most animation inherits from additionally supports an ``easing.amplitude``, ``easing.overshoot`` and ``easing.period`` property which allows you to fine-tune the behavior of particular easing curves.
 Not all easing curves support these parameters.
-Please consult the :qt5r:`easing table <qml-qtquick-propertyanimation.html#easing-prop>` from the ``PropertyAnimation`` documentation to check if an easing parameter has influence on an easing curve.
+Please consult the :qt5r:`easing table <qml-qtquick-propertyanimation.html#easing-prop>` from the ``PropertyAnimation`` documentation to check if an easing parameter has an influence on an easing curve.

 .. note::